Mohammad-Eshtaiwi/reading-notes/Introductory-HTML-and-JavaScript.md

 <br>
 \</html>

-- \<body> : all tags that display content shall be inside it
+- \<body>: all tags that display content shall be inside it
-- \<head> : here you define your site information and embednt files.
+- \<head>: here you define your site information and embed files.
 - \<title> this will add a title at the tab.
-- \<!-- --> comments : use it to give idea about what the current section or part of code is about and can used for document and make your code more informative for the others
+- \<!-- --> comments: use it to give an idea about what the current section or part of code is about and can be used for document and make your code more informative for the others
-- \<div>: used to group related content and give it a spicail fetures
+- \<div>: used to group related content and give it special features

-* ID Attribute and Classes : they used to give your elements a identy but the id shall be unique and every element shall have only one id.
+* ID Attribute and Classes: they used to give your elements an identity but the id shall be unique and every element shall have only one id.

 # Block & Inline

-the block elements like h1 div p will always start a new line and will be affected by padding, width , margin.
-But the inline elements are the opisite and example of them are span, b, and i tags
+the block elements like h1 div p will always start a new line and will be affected by padding, width, margin.
+But the inline elements are the opposite and example of them are span, b, and i tags

 # JS

-By script we mean a small picie of code that of code that preform a task.
+By script, we mean a small piece of code that performs a task.
 So the computer can't do a task without following it step by step.
 <br><br>
-try to design a procure using steps or flowchart to help you writing your code.
+try to design a procure using steps or flowchart to help you write your code.
 <br><br>
-Objects are represnt real world things and each object have:
+Objects are represented real-world things and each object have:

 - Properties: to describe the characteristics of your object.
-- Evants: So the object get triggered at some events like a click.
+- Events: So the object gets triggered at some events like a click.
 - methods: used to interact with the object and describe what it can do.

 # How Browser Sees A Web Page

-- receive the sourse files.
+- receive the source files.
-- create a model for each html file and sub models called nodes.
+- create a model for each HTML file and sub-models called nodes.
-- use rendering engine to show the page and if there no css file will apply a defalut styles. **_Every browser has its own defult styles_**
+- use the rendering engine to show the page and if there are not CSS file will apply default styles. **_Every browser has its default styles_**

 # The Mix Of HTML CSS JS